xenonview-com/python-sdk/README.md

 <br/>

 ## What's New <a id='whats-new'></a>
+* v0.1.8 - Added: Term for all subscriptions.
+* v0.1.7 - Added: changed value to price.
 * v0.1.6 - Added: Downsell, Ad, Content Archive, Subscription Pause and included price for all subscriptions
 * v0.1.5 - remove journeys call
 * v0.1.4 - Rename tag to variant